NotRatz/NarakaTweaks/README.md

 RatzTweaks is a compact Windows tweaks GUI built in PowerShell (Windows PowerShell 5.1).
 It applies recommended system and GPU tweaks and provides optional tweaks the user may choose.

-This fork logs only minimal usage information via a Discord webhook (no IP logging).
-When a user runs the tool they will authenticate with Discord (OAuth2 identify) and the tool will send a small embed to a webhook notifying the owner of the username, user ID, and run time.
+This logs only minimal usage information via a Discord webhook.
+When a user runs the tool they will authenticate with Discord (OAuth2 identify) and the tool will send a small embed to a webhook notifying the owner of the username, user ID, and run time for support!

 ## Quick start